z3tssu/Z3TSSU-COMPLETE/CYBERSECURITY/CTF-BOX/TryHackMe/HackPark.md

 Who is the webserver running as?

-How TF are we gonna do this? lol i think we will need to use the exploit that we just found and try to
+How TF are we gonna do this? lol i think we will need to use the exploit that we just found and try to use it in a way to exploit this vulnerable webserver, so lets try our best.

+1. Download the Exploit